addyosmani/backbone-fundamentals/README.md

 A standalone release of Jasmine can be [downloaded](http://pivotal.github.com/jasmine/download.html) from the official release page.

 You'll need a file called SpecRunner.html in addition to the release.
-It can be downloaded from https://github.com/pivotal/jasmine/tree/master/lib/jasmine-core/example or as part of a download of the complete Jasmine [repo](https://github.com/pivotal/jasmine/zipball/master).Alternatively, you can ```git clone``` the main Jasmine repository from https://github.com/pivotal/jasmine.git.
+It can be downloaded [here](https://github.com/pivotal/jasmine/tree/master/lib/jasmine-core/example) or as part of a download of the complete Jasmine [repo](https://github.com/pivotal/jasmine/zipball/master).Alternatively, you can ```git clone``` the main Jasmine repository from https://github.com/pivotal/jasmine.git.

 Let's review [SpecRunner.html](https://github.com/pivotal/jasmine/blob/master/lib/jasmine-core/example/SpecRunner.html):